Watch the full video

 Women at work in World War II

-This History Kapow teacher video supports you in delivering a lesson that highlights the crucial role women played during the Second World War.
+This History video supports teachers in delivering a lesson that highlights the crucial role women played during the Second World War.
 With millions of men fighting overseas, women stepped into roles traditionally held by men, from engineering and farming to military support and intelligence work.
-Through this lesson, pupils will explore how women contributed to the war effort, the challenges they faced, and the impact this had on perceptions of gender roles at the time.
+The children explore how women contributed to the war effort, the challenges they faced and how their work influenced perceptions of gender roles at the time.

-History, Upper key stage 2, Year 6, *Updated* What was the impact of World War 2 on the people of Britain?
+- History, Year 6, *Updated* What was the impact of World War 2 on the people of Britain?
 Lesson 5: Did World War 2 change women’s roles?